 I could give the same project, to 10 different people, and they’d go about getting to the finish line, 10 different ways.

-This myth reminds me of a quote from Lyle Lovett, the American country singer-songwriter, who said:
+This myth reminds me of a quote from Lyle Lovett, the American country singer-songwriter:

 “I’ve never been ready to do a single thing I’ve ever done in my life.
 I haven’t been prepared enough, haven’t studied enough, haven’t known enough.
 You can never be ready.
 There’s just so much to know.”